zac-ng/Flimble/README.md

 # Flimble

 Flimble is a browser based terminal connected to a Ubuntu server.
 Users are automatically added to the server and provided access through the in browser ssh terminal.
-Flimble is built on Node.js, React.js, and AWS EC2.
+Flimble is built on Node.js, React.js, WebSSH@, and AWS EC2.
 It features custom authentication using PostgreSQL, Redis, and JWT.

 ![Demo](https://raw.githubusercontent.com/zac-ng/Flimble/main/demo.gif)